MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 ---
-title: Registry Values for Debugging WDF Drivers (KMDF and UMDF)
+title: Registry Values for Debugging WDF Drivers
 description: This topic describes the registry values that a Windows Driver Frameworks (WDF) driver can set.
 It applies to Kernel-Mode Driver Framework (KMDF) drivers and User-Mode Driver Framework (UMDF) drivers starting with UMDF version 2. ms.assetid: d54bdc6c-b409-4973-9b29-16967a4d83fb
 keywords: